taariqnazar/obsidian/How to prove it.md

 In the chapter about sets, we typically wrote the truth set as $\{x \in U | P(x)\}$.
 However, with quantifiers we can instead write the truth set differently as $\forall x\in U \quad P(x)$.
 Similarly, we can write there is at least one $x$ such that $P(x)$ is true as $\exists x \quad P(x)$.
 We say that these quantifiers are *bounded*.
 Since we are restricting the values of $x$.
 E.g. $\exists x > 0 \quad P(x)$.
 These bounded quantifiers can be expanded to something more familiar.
 For instance, $\forall x \in A \quad P(X) = \forall x(x \in A \rightarrow P(x))$.
 Interestingly, the negation laws do not change the universe.
 For instance, $\neg \forall x \in A\;P(x) = \exists x \in A\;\neg P(x)$.

-A special case is when the bound, say $A=\emptyset$.
+A special case is when the quantifier is bound to $A=\emptyset$.
 The statements:
 - $\exists x \in A\;P(x)$ is always false.
 - $\forall x \in A\;P(x)$ is always true.
 These types of statements are called *vacuously* true.